hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 <details>
 	<summary><b><i>How do the parameters change for ATAC-seq</i></b></summary>
 	<br>To identify acccessible regions in the genome we need to <b>call peaks on the nucleosome-free BAM file obtained post-filtering</b>.
-Currently, MACS2 is the default peak caller of the ENCODE ATAC-seq pipeline.
-There are other ATAC-seq specific callers, however we have no experience and are unable to comment without benchmarking.
+Currently, MACS2 is the default peak caller of the ENCODE ATAC-seq pipeline, and so below we provide the recommended parameter changes if using ATAC-seq data as input.
 <p>

 * `f BAMPE`: Paired-end analysis mode in MACS2.